In-depth

 There’s a major distinction between early electric cars (2011-2016) and newer cars (2016+).

-Among those newer cars, US research shows only 1% have had battery replacements [1] (which were under warranty).
+US research shows that only 1% of newer cars have had battery replacements [1] (which were under warranty).
 Outside of this 1%, some vehicles have had recalls.

 In New Zealand, those early cars are mostly Nissan Leafs – one of the first EVs to market.
 NZ imported thousands of these (second-hand) from Japan.